Choose Your Weapon

 Choose Your Weapon is the second studio album by Australian neo-soul quartet Hiatus Kaiyote, first released in 1 May 2015 through Flying Buddha and Sony Masterworks.
 Following the release of the band's debut album Tawk Tomahawk (2012) and their first Grammy nomination, Hiatus Kaiyote went on to tour throughout 2014.
 Over the span of two years, recording sessions took place in Australia and the United States.

 Choose Your Weapon is a neo soul album that takes influence from a variety of genres including jazz, soul, R&B, progressive rock, West African funk, and samba and Latin grooves.
 Thematically, the album's songs touch upon topics such as the supernatural, technology and death.
 All members of the band contributed lyrics and production, while Salaam Remi, the founder of Flying Buddha, served as the album's executive producer.

-Upon release, the album was met with universal acclaim from music critics, who praised the album's production and musical structure, and was named as one of the year’s best albums.
+Upon release, the album was met with positive reception from music critics, who praised the album's production and musical structure, and was named as one of the year’s best albums.
 The album saw some commercial success and debuted at #22 on the Australian albums chart.
 The song "Breathing Underwater" was nominated for Best R&B Performance at the 58th Grammy Awards.